Lika-M/SoftUni-React-route/README.md

 <img src="/images/img-4.jpg" width="300">
 <img src="/images/img-5.jpg" width="300">

 ## Public part

-### The public part of the project is visible without authentication, intended for users with free access:
+### The public part of the project is visible without authentication,
+### intended for users with free access:

 1. Home page - main page that introduces the user to the content
 2. About - place to add articles about growing plants and ideas for decorating the outdoor space
-3. Catalog - where the user can take up all available plant list with options to select type
+3. Catalog - where the user can take up the whole available plant list with options to select type
-4. Details - a page offering more detailed information about plants such as: type, environmental requirements, etc.
+4. Details - a page offering more detailed information about plants such as type, environmental requirements, etc.
-5. Login - where located the login form for already registered users
+5. Login - where the login form for already registered users is located
 6. Register - where the register form for non-users is located

 ## Private part

 ### Тhe private part of the project is only available to registered users:

 1. My List - profile page where an authorized user can create their own listing
 2. Details - allows the creator to edit or delete content, other users can vote on plants they like
 3. Create - form to create your own item
 4. Edit - form to edit your item
-5. Delete - allows you delete your own item after confirmation
+5. Delete - allows you то delete your own item after confirmation

 ## Technical Description
 ### Built With:
 React.JS, JavaScript, CSS, HTML
 ### Database storage:
 SoftUni Practice Server

 ### Getting Started with Create React App